-The other three months of the year you’re likely to find me in Section 318 at Citi Field, just behind home plate, accompanied by my nineteen-year-old daughter and my husband, both die-hard Mets fans like me.
+The other three months of the year you’re likely to find me in Section 318 at Citi Field, just behind home plate, accompanied by my twenty-one-year-old daughter and my husband, both die-hard Mets fans like me.

 Life can get kind of complicated during the early part of the baseball season and during the post season (if, God willing, there is one!)–since they overlap the opera season–but nevermind…